 Eric Kress and Paul Tautges

-Eric Kress is a graduate of The Master’s Seminary in Sun Valley, California and is the pastor of Grace Community Bible Church in Tomball, Texas.
-Dr. Paul Tautges has served as the pastor-teacher of Immanuel Bible Church in Sheboygan, Wisconsin since 1992.
+Eric Kress is a graduate of The Master’s Seminary in Sun Valley, California.
+Dr. Paul Tautges has served as a pastor-teacher since 1992.
 Paul is also a biblical counselor certified with NANC.

 Paul Tautges and Eric Kress have given to us a wonderful exposition of the often neglected book of Lamentations.
 Not only have they brought the full meaning of the text to the surface, but they have filled the commentary with practical suggestions of of ways in which this much needed teaching on how to act in the midst of deep suffering can be carried out to the glory of God and the personal enrichment of each individual believer.
 I heartily recommend this book for those who are in times of deep distress and for the body of Christ that needs to be prepared for every possible form of suffering that may come our way, or that may come in the lives of those we need to reach out to for the glory of God.—Walter C. Kaiser, Jr. President Emeritus Gordon-Conwell Theological Seminary